 Electronic health records (EHRs) are changing the way doctors interact with patients.
-They provide a level of communication impossible by old methods of record keeping, and are quickly becoming the gateway to an interoperable and value-centric health system.
-A comprehensive and accessible EHR can boost the productivity of a practice many times over, giving both provider and patient happiness and satisfaction.
+They provide a level of communication impossible by old methods of record-keeping and are quickly becoming the gateway to an interoperable and value-centric health system.
+A comprehensive and accessible EHR Solution can boost the productivity of practice many times over, giving both provider and patient happiness and satisfaction.
 Here we go over the ways an EHR enhances the patient-provider relationship.

 A top-notch EHR is continually adapting to technology to promote interoperability and effective care.
 Whether by preparing for new value-based healthcare systems like MACRA, or utilizing innovative health platforms such as telemedicine, creating better patient outcomes through technology is a top priority.
 EHRs are utilizing new tools in data analysis such as population health management to provide more appropriate treatments for patients.

 Can improve patient safety